 Question 52 asks whether the budget highlight policies, both new and existing, that benefit the poorest segments of society.
 This question is intended to assess only those programs that directly address the immediate needs of the poor, such as through cash assistance programs or the provision of housing, rather than indirectly, such as through a stronger national defense.
 This information is of particular interest to those seeking to bolster government's commitment to anti-poverty efforts.
-For purposes of answering this question, a departmental budget (such for the Department of Social Welfare) would not be considered acceptable.
-In general, this question is asking whether the EBP includes a special presentation that pulls together estimates of all the relevant policies in one place.
+For purposes of answering the teBP includes a special presentation that pulls together estimates of all the relevant policies in one place.
 However, if the country uses "program budgeting," where programs are presented as expenditure categories with specific and identified objectives, and it identifies anti-poverty programs within each administrative unit, then that is also acceptable for this question.